twokindswater/obsidian/PCSE.md

 Q. Your Security team suspects that a former employee gained unauthorized access to Google Cloud resources within the past two months using a service account key.
 To confirm this unauthorized access and assess user activity, what steps should you take?
 A. Use the Logs Explorer to search for user activity.

+Q. In the development of a 3-tier web application on Google Cloud Platform (GCP), a customer and another company are collaborating to create different segments of the application in **separate GCP Organizations**.
+The customer is responsible for the application tier in their GCP Organization, while the other company is handling the storage tier.
+To ensure that communication between application segments avoids the public internet, what type of connectivity should be implemented?
+A. VPC peering

+Q. The security operations team requires access to **security-related logs** for all projects within their organization.
+They have specific requirements:

+- Adhere to the least privilege model, providing only view access to logs.
+- Access Admin Activity logs.
+- Access Data Access logs.
+- Access Access Transparency logs.

+    Which Identity and Access Management (IAM) role should be assigned to the security operations team?
+A. roles/logging.privateLogViewer

+Q.